-Make a Difference in a Cancer Patient's Life!
+Make a difference in a cancer patient's life!

 We have partnered with the American Cancer Society to open a Cancer Resource Center housed in the Sky Ridge Cancer Center.
 If you are a cancer survivor (at least one year out from treatment) and would like to offer support, information and assistance to cancer patients, both in our cancer center and throughout the community, please contact John Penn.

-Pet Therapy Program at Sky Ridge
+Pet therapy program at Sky Ridge

 Sky Ridge has had an Animal-Assisted therapy program since the summer of 2008.
 All of our handlers are volunteers and enjoy helping patients through their love of canines.
-The teams are evaluated and registered by Pet Partners, and due to its high quality, need to be re-evaluated every two years.

-Junior Volunteer Opportunities at Sky Ridge Medical Center
+Junior volunteer opportunities at Sky Ridge Medical Center

 Are you considering a health care career?
 Are you willing to make a long-term commitment to volunteering during your high school years?
 If so, Sky Ridge Medical Center would like to consider you for our program!
 High school students aged 14 to 17, are invited to apply.
 In return for this commitment, students will be given the opportunity to volunteer over time in all of our volunteer departments to gain experience, knowledge, and a real feel for what working in health care is all about.
 Because of the overwhelming response to this program, we have limited openings.

 - Minimum of 3.0 accumulative grade point average

 - Interview by the Volunteer Services Department

 - Test for tuberculosis (administered by Employee Health) or verification of a TB test